Build system does not respect GMX_EXTERNAL_BOOST=OFF

 that the include directory for internal boost still takes precedence

-#1 Updated by Teemu Murtola about 4 years ago
+#1 Updated by Teemu Murtola over 4 years ago

 - Affected version changed from 5.x to 5.1